 Overall: This is a tie as the original first introduced Nemesis while the remake reminded fans of what made it an iconic villain.

 Exploring the World

-To survive the outbreak, gamers need to explore the world to find key items along with weapons and health items.
+To survive the outbreak, players need to explore the world to find key items along with weapons and health items.
 The original required players to explore every corner of the map and search every room.
-This was mostly to find what was needed along with ammo and herds / First Aid.
+This was mostly to find what was needed along with ammo, First Aid and hidden suprises.

 The remake also has players explore but requires them to do more then just look around an area.
 Players are encouraged to take different paths and explore every section of Raccoon City.
 Doing so will reward players with additional weapon upgrades, gear or short cuts that help them avoid unnecessary combat.